nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Step 7: Plannit Graphical User Interface (GUI) displays message that the addition of module has been successful.

-The following activity diagram summarizes what happens when
+The following activity diagram summarizes what happens when the user requests to add module to Plannit via `add-module` command.

 ![AddModuleActivityDiagram](images/AddModuleActivityDiagram.png)